freepik-company/fc-cogvlm/README.md

 ## How to use the model

+1. Use `make get-kubeconfig` to get the kubeconfig file for the k8s server if you don't have it already.
+This file is used to interact with the k8s server.
+2. If this model it's going to used by first time you'll need to use `make cache` to create an image for cache the model.
+This image will be used to cache the model in the first execution.
-1. Run the model remotely using the makefile target `make up`.
+3. Run the model remotely using the makefile target `make up`.
 This will deploy the model in the k8s server.
-2. Send a request to the model server: You can use curl to send a request to the model server.
+4. Send a request to the model server: You can use curl to send a request to the model server.
 The request should be a POST request with a JSON body that includes the image and query.
 The image should be the URL of the image, and the query should be the question you want the model to answer about the image.

 Here is an example of how you might use curl to send a request to the model server: